protocolbuffers/protobuf/objectivec/README.md

 - Objective C 2.0 Runtime (32bit & 64bit iOS, 64bit OS X).
 - Xcode 7.0 (or later).
+- Automake and libtool.
+Those can be installed by running `brew install libtool automake`.
 - The library code does *not* use ARC (for performance reasons), but it all can be called from ARC code.